 2019 – Mar – Busia, Kenya.
 Enjoying chilled Tusker Beer with my brother at a border town near Uganda.

 2019 – Mar – Kisumu, Kenya.
 Enjoying beer at the Equator.

 2018 – Jun – Tbilisi, Georgia.
-Draft Dark Beer with Lobio, a traditional Georgian dish of baked beans
+A Dark darft Beer with Lobio, a traditional Georgian dish of baked beans.

 2018 – Jun – Tbilisi, Georgia.
 Having a cold one with my Georgian friend at local micro-brewery.

 2018 – Jul – Minsk, Belarus.
 Enjoying beer with my local doctor friend.

 2018 – Jul – Zaslawye, Belarus.
 This was the first time a saw a wine/liquor shop, that will fill up drink of your choice in vacuum sealed plastic bottle.